nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 If the sensor reports are too slow, the regulator might oscillate, as it attempts to compensate for outdated feedback.

 .. tip::
-   Use the Sensor :ref:`bt_mesh_sensor_publishing_delta` feature for Ambient Light sensors feeding the regulator.
+   Use the Sensor :ref:`bt_mesh_sensor_publishing_delta` feature for ambient light sensors feeding the regulator.
    This makes the sensor send frequent reports when the regulator is compensating for large errors, while keeping the mesh traffic low in stable periods.

 The Sensor Server may be instantiated on the same mesh node as the Light LC Server, or on a different mesh node in the same area.